quinnkev/GettingAndCleaningData/Codebook.md

 These variables are complemented with additional dimensions identifying the subject and activity and aggregated to show the average for each variable by: subject -- the person in the test set; and by activity -- the event performed by the subject

+The aggregated data by subject and activity is available in this repo as tidydata.csv